USGS-R/sedReview/README.md

 You may also contact the developers at GS-W SedReview Help (gs-w_sedreview_help@usgs.gov)

 ## Description
 This package facilitates data review and exploration of discrete sediment data.
 Data is imported with user-specified options for single or multiple sites and parameter codes using an ODBC connection to the user's local NWIS server.
-A graphical user interface is in development
+A Shiny application graphical user interface for site-level assessments and science-center reviews displays data tables and plots to aid in the review process.

 ## Installation
-**The GUI requires that Google Chrome be set as your default web browser.**
+**The GUI requires that Google Chrome or MS Edge be set as your default web browser.**
 ### R package
 ```R
 install.packages("devtools")